triggah61/acent-docs/acent-doc-final.md

 #### Token Governance

 Once the Acent blockchain is deployed, holders of Eth ACE will be able to convert their Ethereum ACE to Acent blockchain&#39;s ACE via the Ethereum Bridge Smart Contract (EBSC).
-EBSM will burn Eth ACE to be converted.
+EBSM will lock in the smart contract the Eth ACE to be converted.
 The Crypto Bridge Oracle (CBO) will pick-up the event in Ethereum and submit the conversion request to Acent Bridge Smart Contract (ABSC).
-ABSC will credit the holder&#39;s address in the Acent blockchain with the same amount of ACE burned.
+ABSC will credit the holder&#39;s address in the Acent blockchain with the same amount of Ethereum ACE locked.
+The address used to call EBSM should be authorized address and defined via the Acent Governance DApp.

 ABSC will initially hold the corresponding 2,000,000 ACE which will be needed to convert all the Eth ACE.